The United States has long offered safe haven to people fleeing violence, tyranny and persecution.

 How many refugees will be admitted next year?

-The Trump administration has signaled an intent to set the lowest refugee admissions ceiling ever on record, by some reports 50,000.
+The Trump administration has set the lowest refugee admissions ceiling ever on record, at 45,000.
 No U.S. president, not even in the wake of 9/11, has so turned their back on refugees.